cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

   - /posts/how-to-add-uikit-to-angular/
 ---

-I recently heard about [UIKit](https://getuikit.com/) from a friend and I decided to give it a spin.
+I recently heard about <a href="https://getuikit.com" target="_blank" rel="noopener">UIKit</a> from a friend and I decided to give it a spin.
 It's pretty amazing.
-Here's how you can install it in [Angular](https://angular.io/).
+Here's how you can install it in <a href="https://angular.io/" target="_blank" rel="noopener">Angular</a>.

 1. from the root of your project you need to install jQuery and UIKit: